Auction-Based Regulation for Artificial Intelligence: Theoretical Proofs

 \begin{proof} Before beginning our proof, we note that each agent $i$ cannot alter its own valuation $v_i^p$ for winning the all-pay auction.
 Each valuation is private (unknown by other agents) and predetermined: total reward $V_i$ and partition factor $\lambda_i$ are randomly selected from a given distribution $\mathcal{D}$ on $[0,1]$ and $[0,1/2]$ respectively by ``nature''.
-We define the cumulative distribution function for the auction reward $v_i^p = V_i \lambda_i$ as $F_{v}(\cdot)$ and the probability distribution function as $f_{v}(\cdot)$.
+We define the cumulative distribution function for the auction reward $v_i^p = V_i \lambda_i$ as $F(\cdot)$ and the probability distribution function as $f(\cdot)$.
+From Equation~\ref{eq:all-pay-auction}, we find that not participating (\textit{i.e.,} $b = 0$) results in no utility,